GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/08.571-580/05.I-Have-a-Saviour/docs.md

 title: 575.
 I Have a Saviour
 metadata:
     description:
-    keywords: Church Hymnal, I Have a Saviour, I have a Saviour, He&#039;s pleading in glory, For you I am praying
+    keywords: Church Hymnal, I Have a Saviour, I have a Saviour, He's pleading in glory, For you I am praying
     author: Brian Onang'o
 ---